Continental Wrestling Association: 1981: Jerry Lawler vs Terry Funk

 Jimmy Hart would try to bring in wrestlers from other areas to fight Jerry Lawler.
 Hart did this because Lawler had broken his leg.
 So, Hart wanted to bring in a wrestler to break Jerry's leg.
 One of the wrestlers brought in was Terry Funk.
 Terry Funk was a National Wrestling Alliance champion from 1975 to 1977, and was considered by many to be one of the best wrestlers of his generation.

 The first Lawler vs Funk match occurred on March 23, 1981, in the Mid-south Coliseum.
 This match was a No Disqualification match.
 Terry Funk had Jimmy Hart at ringside.
 The two men wrestled for about 11 minutes.
 Jerry Lawler won the match by count out, as Terry Funk had been incapacitated and could not return to the ring after he had his head slammed into a table by Lawler.
 This match is remembered as being the first time Lawler had ever dropped his strap on his wrestling singlet and not won the match immediately.
 Before this match, Lawler would drop his strap and immediately beat his opponent.

 After this match, Funk was extremely upset that he had lost.
 He wanted to get his revenge on Lawler during a rematch.
 Funk wanted this rematch to take place in an empty arena.
 Funk's justification for this was that he did not trust the audience or referee, who he felt were on Lawler's side.
 The match took place in an empty Mid-south Coliseum on April 6, 1981, and it aired on television on April 25, 1981.
 The only people at this match other than Lawler and Funk was Lance Russell, a cameraman, and a photographer.
 The match ended after Lawler had stuck a wooden spike in Funk's eye.
 This was after Funk made the spike from smashing it against the ring post and tried to drive the spike into Lawler's eye.

 According to Jim Cornette, former wrestling manager and wrestling historian, Funk left the CWA for a month to wrestle in Japan.
 Funk did return later in 1981, where he came on television and asked where Lawler was.
 Lawler was not present in the studio, so Terry Funk decided to take out his anger by punching a chair several times.

 Terry Funk and Jerry Lawler would not fight against each other for the rest of 1981.

 This was a notable feud as it marked the first time Terry Funk ever wrestled Jerry Lawler, with both men putting on two classic wrestling matches that some might say are the best in wrestling history.

 Alumni

 Singles wrestlers and managers

-Deceased individuals are indicated with a dagger (†).
+Deceased individuals are indicated with a cross (†).